Hano1388/react-pics-app/README.md

   ```
   - then visit localhost:3000 in your browser

-### Note: you need to register as a developer at [unsplash-developers](https://unsplash.com/developers) get your own access key to be able to fetch images
+Note: you need to register as a developer at [unsplash-developers](https://unsplash.com/developers) get your own access key to be able to fetch images and add the API key to your secretVariables file